 Our diverse teaching team brings ample enthusiasm, knowledge, and experience to the classroom.
 Having multiple instructors is a huge advantage for students.
 It means a diversity of opinions and teaching styles.
 Scott and Sam (pictured below) will be the lead instructors joined by their team which has a strong gender balance and local Costa Rican knowledge.
 Our teaching guild has been working together in various capacities for many years, and each individual brings a unique set of strengths to the course.

 Scott Gallant is an agroforester and food system designer with nearly a decade of experience working in Central America.
 He is the co-founder of Porvenir Design, a landscape design firm specializing in productive landscapes.
 He graduated from Wabash College in 2008 with a degree in Economics.
-For the past decade he has worked as the farm manager at Rancho Mastatal Sustainability Education Center, cultivating 15 acres of an emerging tropical agroforest.
-Today, through Porvenir Design he travels around Latin America helping farms, homesteads, and communities make good choices about land management.
+He was the farm manager at Rancho Mastatal for nine years, and has worked with diverse projects such as VersaLand, Open Source Ecology, Project Bonafide and many more as he has developed his skill-set in permaculture design.

 Passionate about regenerative agriculture, holistic thinking, ethnobotany, community development, and re-skilling, he still makes time to hike and bike, read exhaustively, and work on his basketball jump shot and frisbee throw.
-He and his partner Laura have traveled extensively in Latin America, leading to a love of the culture, food, and language, which they speak.
-Scott writes for the Permaculture Research Institute and has been featured on the Permaculture Voices podcast.
+He has traveled extensively in Latin America, leading to a love of the culture, food, and language, which he attempts to speak.
+Scott writes for the Permaculture Research Institute and has been featured on the Permaculture Voices and Abundant Edge podcasts.

 Sam Kenworthy is a water systems specialist and landscape manager with nearly a decade of experience in the tropics.
 He has experience designing and developing educational curriculum for students of all ages, particularly focused on conservation, practical skill building, and applied research.
 Originally from the east coast of the United States, Sam currently resides on the southern Pacific coast of the Nicoya Peninsula, Costa Rica.